rcl-vc/papers/README.md

 ## Contribute to the papers

-This section covers the process for contributing to the papers.
+This section covers the process for contributing to a paper.
 Typo corrections and new sections are welcome contributions.

-### How to make a simple correction or contribution
+### How to make a simple correction

 Papers are stored in the GitHub repository as Markdown files.
 Simple changes to the content of a Markdown file are made in the browser by selecting the Edit link (pencil) in GitHub in the upper-right corner of the Markdown file.
 Follow the directions to create a pull request (PR).
 We will review the PR and accept it or suggest changes.